-Wouldn’t it be great if you could add a new post to your WordPress website or blog, and the following would then happen … just from your post URL:
+Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

-- Users could quickly gain an understanding of what your content was about,
+- Potential site visitors could quickly gain an understanding of what your content was about,

-- Every single post published on your website or blog would have its own unique identifier, making your content easier to manage.
+- Every item of content published on your site would have a unique identifier, making your site easier to manage.

 How To Set Up And Use WordPress Permalinks